 I get a little anxious when it feels like I’m sacrificing my personal savings for my business investments.
-Overcoming that anxiety was critical to becoming a business owner; you have get comfortable with taking some risks.
+Overcoming that anxiety was critical to becoming a business owner; you have to be comfortable with taking some risks.

 I want my business to start generating revenue by the end of the year.
 For that to happen, I need to create profit systems, which means investing some money.
 I feel better about investing money I have now, knowing that it’s going into a potential moneymaking system.

 And I made sure that I reached my goals for my emergency and retirement funds for 2016 before officially launching Bravely.